kagg-design/kagg-pagespeed-module/readme.txt

 = 1.1.4 =
 * Fixed bug with some Apache servers.
-* Tested with WordPress 5.2
+* Tested with WordPress 5.2.

 = 1.1.3 =
-* Tested with WordPress 5.1
+* Tested with WordPress 5.1.

 = 1.1.2 =
-* Tested with WordPress 5.0
+* Tested with WordPress 5.0.

 = 1.1.1 =
-* Fixed format of PURGE request for Cloudflare
+* Fixed format of PURGE request for Cloudflare.

 = 1.1 =
-* Added detection if PageSpeed Module is installed on server
+* Added detection if PageSpeed Module is installed on server.
-* Added Cloudflare support
+* Added Cloudflare support.
-* Added settings link on plugin page
+* Added settings link on plugin page.

 = 1.0.1 =
 * Translation update.

 = 1.0 =
 * Initial release.

-== Upgrade Notice ==

-= 1.0.1 =
-1.0.1 is a translation update.